moq-wg/moq-transport/draft-ietf-moq-transport.md

 | 0x10 | GOAWAY Failure     |
 |------|--------------------|

-* Session Terminated: No error occurred; however the endpoint wishes to terminate the session.
+* No Error: The session is being terminated without an error.

 * Generic Error: An unclassified error occurred.